-Less Than Half Of Americans Approve Of Joe Biden’s Job Performance, Poll Says
+Less Than Half Of Americans Approve Of Joe Biden's Job Performance, Poll Says

-A Rasmussen Reports daily Presidential Tracking Poll released on Tuesday showed that 48 percent of U.S. likely voters approve of President Joe Biden’s job performance.
+A Rasmussen Reports daily Presidential Tracking Poll released on Tuesday showed that 48 percent of likely U.S. voters approve of President Joe Biden's job performance.
 Conversely, the data showed the 47 percent of the same demographic disapprove of his performance.

 "The latest figures include 35% who Strongly Approve of the job Biden is doing and 40% who Strongly Disapprove.
 This gives him a Presidential Approval Index rating of -5," the pollster wrote.